oeh-tnf/JKU-Games-Page/07_about.md

 You can find out more about the ÖH TNF and the other work we do by checking out <a href="https://oeh.jku.at/abschnitte/technik-und-naturwissenschaften">our website</a>!

-## Awareness Team
-Like many of our events, the JKU Games makes use of Awareness Teams.
-Awareness Team members wear magenta high-vis vests.

-Awareness Teams are here to listen to you and ensure that everyone can enjoy the event.
-If you don't feel comfortable because of a specific person or about a certain situation in our control, or if you simply want to talk, you can always find a member of the Awareness Team.
-They will handle your request confidentially and bring up your problem anonymously with other relevant members of the Orga Team if necessary.
-We will then try to sort the issue out as quickly as possible.

-If you can't find an Awareness Team member, check in with the Infopoint and have them fetch one for you.<br>
-You also reach the Awareness-Team via phone at +49 1567 9305877.

 ## Got some spare time?
 Are you a talented Game-Master looking to host a few games?
 Do you have an idea for the perfect tournament we are missing and want to organize it?
 Are you a huge fan of LAN cables and want to share your expertise?
 Would you like to help us at the event with smaller tasks at the Infopoint, Games Rental, etc.?